-You'll be joined on tour by astronomy expert Dr Stuart Clark, who will give informative lectures before and during the eclipse.
+You'll be joined on tour by astronomer Colin Stuart, who will give informative lectures before and during the eclipse.

 Our private viewing point in the Elqui Valley is the perfect place to witness the eclipse.
 Travel there comfortably by chartered plane, saving 10 hours of coach travel each way.